Pete Fredenburg

-Pete Fredenburg (born September 15, 1949) is a former American football coach.
-He served as the head football coach at University of Mary Hardin–Baylor in Belton, Texas from the progam's inception in 1997 until his retirement following the 2021 season; the program began play in 1998.
+Pete Fredenburg (born September 15, 1949) is an American former football coach.
+He served as the head football coach at University of Mary Hardin–Baylor in Belton, Texas from the program's inception in 1997 until his retirement following the 2021 season; the program began play in 1998.
 Fredenburg led Mary Hardin–Baylor to three NCAA Division III Football Championship titles, in 2016, 2018, and 2021.
 The 2016 title later was later vacated.
 His 2004 squad finished as NCAA Division III runner-up, losing to Linfield.
 Before coming to Mary Hardin–Baylor, Fredenburg served as an assistant coach at Baylor University (1982–1993), Louisiana State University (1994), and Louisiana Tech University (1995–1996).
 He played college football at Southwest Texas State University—now known as Texas State University—from 1968 to 1970.

 Fredenburg announced his retirement on January 7, 2022.